neilsone/dynamind/dynamind.md

 6. **`memory-bank/dynamindProgress.md`** - Status log, what works, known issues
 7. **`memory-bank/focus-index.md`** - Registry of all focuses
 8. **Relevant focus README.md files** - Based on task scope

+**This is not a suggestion.
+This is not optional.
+This is MANDATORY.**

 ### Context Hydration Workflow